Calculating Net Earnings for Business Taxes

 To calculate net earnings, a small business will use Schedule C (Profit or Loss from Business), which is part of the individual tax return forms.
 Some of these calculations are done on separate schedules, and the totals are brought into the main part of Schedule C.

 - Your business income is calculated, starting with gross receipts or gross sales.
 Returns and allowances are deducted.

-- Then, cost of goods sold is calculated, for businesses that sell products.
+- Then, the cost of goods sold is calculated for businesses that sell products.

 - The result is the gross profit (gross business income).